News · Cataract pathways · Updated May 2026

 Find private cataract surgery near me — UK city guide

-• London — Harley Street, Marylebone, City of London, Wimbledon, Wimpole Street and the major private hospitals (HCA, BMI/Circle, Cleveland Clinic London, King Edward VII's Hospital).
-Highest density of consultant-led cataract practice in the UK; full IOL menu; same-week pathway standard.
+• London — the highest density of consultant-led cataract practice in the UK; full IOL menu; same-week pathway standard.

-• Birmingham & the Midlands — Spire Little Aston, BMI/Circle Edgbaston, Optegra, Birmingham Optical Group.
-High-volume cataract hubs.
+• Birmingham & the Midlands — high-volume cataract hubs.

-• Bristol & the South West — Spire, BMI/Circle, Nuffield, Bristol Eye Hospital private wing.
-Strong vitreoretinal and cataract subspecialty.
+• Bristol & the South West — strong vitreoretinal and cataract subspecialty.

-• Leeds, Sheffield, Newcastle & the North — Spire, Nuffield, Optegra, BMI/Circle, consultant-led independent clinics; high throughput cataract.
+• Leeds, Sheffield, Newcastle & the North — high-throughput cataract at major private providers and independent clinics.

-• Edinburgh, Glasgow & Scotland — Spire, BMI/Circle, Nuffield, consultant-led independent clinics; full IOL menu; same-week pathway.
+• Edinburgh, Glasgow & Scotland — full IOL menu and same-week pathway.

-• Cardiff & Wales — Spire, Nuffield, BMI/Circle, consultant-led independent clinics.
-Cross-border English referrals also routine.
+• Cardiff & Wales — consultant-led independent clinics; cross-border English referrals also routine.

-• Belfast & Northern Ireland — Independent clinics and a small number of large private hospitals; ROI cross-border NHS-funded option also exists for routine cataract.
+• Belfast & Northern Ireland — independent clinics and a small number of large private hospitals.

 How to choose the right private cataract clinic near you